Covid-19 conundrum: Where have all the hospital emergencies gone?

 Jaideep Menon heads the Preventive Cardiology and Population Health Sciences at the Amrita Institute of Medical Science, Kochi.

 Denny John is an economic epidemiologist and is Adjunct Faculty with Amrita Institute of Medical Sciences, Kochi.
-His twitter handle is @djohn1976
+His Twitter handle is @djohn1976